Honoring My Daughter’s Parents

 Celebrating 30 Years of Skiing

 Whenever I find myself on top of a mountain in winter, especially when it’s snowing, I feel a rush of emotions.
-Above all, I am always amazed that I am there, that I ever took up the sport, and that I stuck with it despite a discouraging beginning.
+Above all, I am always amazed that I am there, that I ever took up the sport and then stuck with it despite a discouraging beginning.
 Equally important, I am grateful that I can physically do it and can afford it, as it takes stamina, some level of skill, and a decent chunk of money.
 I’ve experienced this same introspective moment every year for 30 years straight and I’ve experienced it all over the globe.

 Continue reading